Cano and Eve's Default: The Real Story

 "And those same thirty days were as long years of sorrow and suffering to Eve.
 Never did this noble soul fully recover from the effects of that excruciating period of mental suffering and spiritual sorrow.
 No feature of their subsequent deprivations and material hardships ever began to compare in Eve's memory with those terrible days and awful nights of loneliness and unbearable uncertainty.
 She learned of the rash act of Serapatatia and did not know whether her mate had in sorrow destroyed himself or had been removed from the world in retribution for her misstep.
 And when Adam returned, Eve experienced a satisfaction of joy and gratitude that never was effaced by their long and difficult life partnership of toiling service."
 (75:5.7)

-The mission was wounded.
-Not destroyed.
-Adam and Eve led twelve hundred loyal followers out of the first Garden and rebuilt in the Euphrates valley.
-They had more children.
-They taught.
-They served.
-The violet race was diminished but not extinguished.
-The plan was rerouted but not cancelled.
+Yet the mission was wounded, not destroyed.
+Adam and Eve led twelve hundred loyal followers out of the first Garden and rebuilt in the Euphrates valley, where they had more children, taught, and served for the rest of their long lives.
+The violet race was diminished but not extinguished, the plan rerouted but not cancelled.
+The book's final verdict on the whole episode draws the line precisely between what was lost and what was not:

 "Adam and Eve did fall from their high estate of material sonship down to the lowly status of mortal man.
 But that was not the fall of man.
 The human race has been uplifted despite the immediate consequences of the Adamic default.
 Although the divine plan of giving the violet race to the Urantia peoples miscarried, the mortal races have profited enormously from the limited contribution which Adam and his descendants made to the Urantia races."
 (75:8.1)